jvanstone/mjwedding/readme.txt

 M & J Wedding is a blank canvas for your ideas and it makes the block editor your best brush.

+Here is a link to the Figma prototype for this site. https://www.figma.com/proto/vexu2ke2W2IDfEE7ZkYtq6/M-J-web?node-id=2%3A3&scaling=min-zoom

 == Installation ==